CoderBose/ios101-project3-wordle-starter/README.md

 ## Notes

 Building an app from the ground up was very challenging.
 The constraints gave me a hard time, but it was fun to get done and I now have a better understanding of these, than before.
+Some of the data from the API was having format issues so I had to Google "NSAttributedString" and had to use it.

 ## License